zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

-If you want to continue using OpenID as an authentication system, you must download the corresponding modules from Liferay Marketplace.
+If you want to continue using OpenID as an authentication system, you must download the corresponding module from Liferay Marketplace.
 Alternatively, you should migrate to OpenID Connect, available on Liferay Portal Distribution.

 #### Why was this change made?